jfmonsa/knowledge_obsidian_vault/Knowledge/OPP (Object Oriented Programming).md

 ## Main concepts
 1. ***Class*** -> ***Object***: (Metodos y propiedades)
-2. Difference between Class vars and methods and Instance ones. (static java)
+2. Difference between Class variables and methods vs Instance ones. (static java)
 3. Open recursion: Object methods can call other object methods or properties of themselves: ***this*** & ***self***
 ### 2. Object & Class
 + Class is the blueprint for an object